-Attorneys Discuss Workplace Safety Violations in New York
+Attorneys Discuss Workplace Safety Violations in NYC

 In the U.S. every year, almost four million workers suffer injuries on the job, and on average 12 people head off to work every day and do not come home.
 It is the employer’s responsibility to contact OSHA whenever a worker is injured on the job for all companies, regardless of the number of employees they have.
 As an employee, you should notify your employer as soon as possible after suffering an injury in a work accident.
 The injury should be reported in writing, and you should maintain a copy for your records.
 Also, you need to file your claim for workers' compensation immediately.
 The sooner this is done, the sooner your workers' compensation benefits can start.